jacob-02/C_Programming/Unit 1/README1.txt

             printf("Adding a commit\n");
         }

-Program Development Life Cycle gcc -save-temps first.c -> This gives the Assembly level file and the Machine Level file
+Program Development Life Cycle:

+    gcc -save-temps first.c -> This gives the Assembly level file and the Machine Level file

     Editing:

         Writing a program
         Save the file : file_name.c

     Preprocessing:

         Macro Substitution - #define stuff and all that Comments Removed
         Expansion of the files

     Compilation:

         Source code will be converted to machine level language.
 The file will be of the type .o .
 The .s file is the assembly level langauage.

     Linking:

         Links the file to the files that are included into the code to get the function that is needed to run the code.
         Function Calls and Function Definition
         A ./a.out command is used to run the a.out file that is created for Linux.
 In Windows a.exe file is created

     Loading:

+        To be announced

     Output:

         Intermediate file
         Assembly level file
         These 2 together are called as Translation Unit

-Program Structure
+Program Structure:

     It is case sensitive

     C is free format source code =  That is indentation doesn't matter

     Variable name given to the location

     name
     value
     type